BraydenY5/radius3-eap/README.md

 A simple Freeradius authentication service with PEAP+Mschap V2 method.

-This project was written to make it easier for home users to set up Freeradius servers using the more secure PEAP+MSchapV2 technology.
+This Ansible playbook was written to make it easier for home users to set up Freeradius servers using the more secure PEAP+MSchapV2 technology.

 This project was written and tested for Rocky-Linux 9 only.